harcokuppens/TorxakisWiki/Modelling-Example-Lucky-People-(Solution).md

 `$> java LuckyPeople`

-2. Start TorXakis: run the [TorXakis](TorXakis) with the LuckyPeople model described above in another command window.
+2. Start TorXakis: run the [TorXakis](TorXakis) with the LuckyPeople model and PurposeLuckyByGender test purpose in another command window.

-`$> torxakis LuckyPeople.txs`
+`$> torxakis LuckyPeople.txs PurposeLuckyByGender.txs`

-3. Set the Model and SUT for testing: In TorXakis type the following commands:
+3. Set the Model, Test Purpose and SUT for testing: In TorXakis type the following commands:

-`tester Model PurposeIncreasingRows Sut`
+`tester Model PurposeLuckyByGender Sut`

 4. Test the SUT with random data, ensuring coverage of "Lucky by gender" cases.
 Let's say we test for repetitions of 1 to 10 i.e.: